 When I was younger, the beach was my favorite place.
 Now it is up in the hills.
 Here are some of the trails I’ve hiked in SoCal (and some I hope to hike soon).
 If you know of other hiking trails in Riverside And Beyond, please let me know.

-The “Big C” on Box Springs Mountain that overlooks UC Riverside.
-Steep in some spots and lots of ruts.
-More difficult to get to since the railroad tracks have been fenced off.
+The “Big C” on Box Springs Mountain overlooking UC Riverside.
+This hike is steep in some spots and has lots of ruts.
+It is also more difficult to get to since the railroad tracks have been fenced off.
 Click for more info.

 One of my new favorite hiking spots.
 Steep hill to start the hike from Doty Trust Park.
 Nice hike along the ridgeline once you’re up top.
 Click for more info.

 The Giant M Trail – Moreno Valley, CA